dioris-moreno/ari-typescript-examples/README.md

 ## Test

-You can run a series of test against the Asterisk instance defined in .env as follows:
+You can run a series of tests against the Asterisk instance defined in .env as follows:

 ```sh
 npm run test
 ```

-IMPORTANT: Do not run these tests against a production Asterisk box.
+#### IMPORTANT: Do not run these tests against a production Asterisk box.

-You could receive warnings like the following when running tests.
-It is because channels, bridges, endpoints, etc., list is empty.
+If you receive warnings like the following when running tests, it is because the corresponding Asterisk primitive object list is empty.

 ```sh
   console.warn
     No channels found to check Channel object.
 ```

-This project includes ARI resource files (src/fixtures) from an Asterisk 16.4.0 server.
+In src/fixtures folder you can find the ARI resource files of an Asterisk 16.4.0 server.
 As explained in node-ari-client documentation (https://github.com/asterisk/node-ari-client/blob/master/README.md), fixtures for ARI resources can be generated from a local Asterisk instance by running the following: